 Carefully considering your goals and requirements, I help to ensure that the text is suitable for its intended audience, purpose, and medium.

 I am experienced in academic research, assessment writing for ESL tests, book translation for a university press, and editing academic articles for journals and monographs.
-I have recently worked with TÉLUQ University, Canadian Institute of Ukrainian Studies at the University of Alberta, and Paragon Testing Enterprises (a subsidiary of the University of British Columbia).
+Past clients include TÉLUQ University, Canadian Institute of Ukrainian Studies at the University of Alberta, and Paragon Testing Enterprises (a subsidiary of the University of British Columbia).

-With a Master’s degree from a writing-intensive program at Colorado State University and copy editing training from Ryerson University, I possess the necessary level of knowledge to edit academic writing and make suggestions to content that improve the argument line, accuracy, and clarity.
+With a Master’s degree from a writing-intensive program at Colorado State University and copyediting training from Ryerson University, I make suggestions that improve the argument line, accuracy, and clarity.

 As a copy editor and line editor, I have worked with a variety of academic genres, including book synopses, translations, journal articles, personal statements, job applications, CVs, cover letters, grant applications, dissertations, nonfiction, assessments, and training materials.